Sanifant/vgl-language/README.md

 ### vgl coding

 Simple syntax highlighting is provided.
-Also the functions as they where found in the report will be shown in the outline box
+The Outline Box will show the classes and the corresponding functions.

 ![Outline Box](media/vgl-outline.png)

+The class functions will be renamed according to the classes.

+*class_action_function* will be shown as *function* while classname and action keyword is being removed from outline.

+Constructor will have the same name as the class, while *class_initialisation* is being removed.

 ## structure file